Inicio : Recursos de Reducción del Riesgo de Desastres (RRD)

 Winter Weather

-(0 reviews) - Description
+(4 ratings) - Description

 - This module presents an overview of the climatology, formation, evolution, detection, and forecasting of polar lows.
 The presentation has five sections: Disturbances in Cold Air Masses; Climatology of Cold Air Vortices and Polar Lows; Monitoring and Nowcasting of Polar Lows; Polar Lows and NWP; and Forecasting Process for Polar Lows.
 It also includes a printable forecasting checklist.